spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 All requests for function calls contains 2 variables which are availabe to you for matching conditions:

 - **auth:** The claims present in the JWT token.
 If you are using in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
 While making a custom service, you are free to choose the claims which go inside the JWT token and thus available in the `auth` variable.
-- **params:** The params object sent by the user to call the function.
+- **params:** The event data/payload queued by the user.

 ## Allow anonymous access

-You can disable authentication and authorization for a particular function of a service completely by using `allow`.
-The request is allowed to be made even if the JWT token is absent in the request.
-You might want to use this when you want your users to perform certain operation without signin.
-Here's how to give access to a particular operation using `allow`:
+You can disable authentication and authorization for a particular event type completely by using `allow`.
+The event is allowed to queued even if the JWT token is absent in the request.
+You might want to use this when you want your users to queue certain events without signin.
+Here's how to give access to a particular event type using `allow`:

 {{< highlight json >}}
 {